ChevyRay/crunch-rs/README.md

 # Crunch
 A rectangle packer, written in Rust, for cramming lots of rectangles into a larger one.
 It is designed primarily with sprite-packing in mind (eg. to create sprite-atlases or CSS image sheets).

-Supports optional 90º rotation on a per-item basis.
+Supports 90º rotation on a per-item basis.

 ![image of packed rectangles](examples/pack_images/packed.png)
 > 1200 rectangles packed with ~99% coverage